brianstrauch/autograder/README.md

 ## Local Setup

-1. Download and install Docker from https://www.docker.com/products/docker-desktop.
+1. Download [Docker](https://www.docker.com/products/docker-desktop), install, and start
-2. Start Docker.
+2. Optionally create a `.env` file to set the `PORT` or `PROBLEMS_DIR`
-3. Use `make run` to start the API on http://localhost:1024.
+2. Use `make run` to start the API on http://localhost:1024

 ## Usage